Metrics and Measures

 - Composite: Therapy with aspirin, P2Y12 inhibitor, and statin at discharge following percutaneous coronary intervention (PCI) in eligible patients

-- PCI Risk-Adjusted Mortality (RAM)
+- PCI In-Hospital Risk-Adjusted Mortality (all patients)

 - PCI Risk Adjusted Bleeding (RAB)